 If you're an administrator of a Dropbox for Business account, you can remove someone from the account at any time.
 Once the person is removed from the account, you can reassign the license and invite another person to the Business account.

-- Deactivate the account: This option deactivates the user's account.
+When you remove a member, this deactivates the user's account.
 The user will no longer have access to the account, and shared links created by the account will be disabled.
 Dropbox will also stop syncing files to the user's computers and mobile devices.
-Files that have already been synced to the user's Dropbox folder will remain on the user's hard drive(s) even after the account has been deactivated.
-(However, you can delete shared folders from the user's hard drive—see below.)
+Files that have already been synced to the user's Dropbox folder can be removed from any device with an active internet connection using remote wipe.

 This article refers to a feature unique to Dropbox for Business.
 Dropbox for Business is designed for projects, groups, and other organizations that want to share the same Dropbox storage quota with all of its members.
 If you're interested in learning more or want to sign up, visit the Dropbox for Business webpage.